BT Halo gives you unbreakable wi-fi, home tech experts, a Smart Hub 2 router, the full fibre promise and double data on BT Mobile.

 Keep Connected Promise

-On BT Halo, you’ll benefit from a ‘keep connected promise’.
-This kicks in should your broadband service go down or should you be moving home and waiting for your broadband service to be moved over.
+On all BT Halo plans, you’ll benefit from the keep connected promise.
+This will keep you connected when your broadband service goes down or when you’re moving home and waiting for your broadband service to be transferred.

 If you’re a BT Mobile customer, you’ll also receive unlimited data on all of your BT Mobile SIM cards until the problem is resolved.
 This will be applied to your account within one hour of the fault being reported.

-It’s important to note that this price promise only applies to the £8/month increase at the end of your contract.
-It doesn’t affect the annual inflationary price increase (by CPI or the Consumer Prices Index) that BT normally applies to their broadband and mobile bills in March of each year.
+It’s important to note that this BT Halo price promise only applies to the £8/month increase at the end of your contract.
+It doesn’t affect the annual price increase of CPI+3.9% that BT normally applies to their broadband and mobile bills each year.

 The following 24-month SIM cards are available on BT Mobile if you’re a BT Halo customer:

-For extra flexibility, you can choose a 12-month contract instead with prices starting from £7/month on a 12-month contract:
+For extra flexibility, you can choose a 12-month contract instead.
+Plans start from £7/month on a 12-month contract:

 If you’re not already a BT Broadband customer, you can see a list of price plans here with BT Halo included.
-At the time of writing, you can get a BT Broadband plan with BT Halo included from £58.99/month.
+At the time of writing, you can get BT’s full fibre broadband with Halo 3+ from £69.99/month.

-As a cheaper alternative to BT Halo, you can also consider the following fibre broadband plans from £23/month:
+As a cheaper alternative to BT Halo, you can also consider the following fibre broadband plans from £22/month: